tampubolon/exercises/task-a/README.md

 **Connectivity Challenges:**
 - Ensure the system operates completely offline when there is no internet connection.
 - Implement a mechanism for data synchronization when the connection is restored.
+- Implement a VPN to secure communcation between cloud infrastructure and on-premise infrastructure.

 Add a sync service in `docker-compose.yml` file to handle data exchange with the cloud.
 ```